ofek/pyapp/docs/config/installation.md

 You may set the `PYAPP_UV_ONLY_BOOTSTRAP` option to `true` or `1` to only use UV for virtual environment creation and continue using pip for project installation.

+### Source

+You may explicitly set the `PYAPP_UV_SOURCE` option in order to download your own UV release archive.
+This takes precedence over any defined [version](#uv-version).

+The value must end with the archive's real file extension, which is used to determine the extraction method.

 ## pip

 These options have no effect when UV is [enabled](#uv).